Stanislasss/fortune-backend/README.md

 I know that kubernetes has StatefulSets and is great in keeping services separated by node and online, it just take a little bit of configuration and time and you are able to run databases on K8S.

-But I never ran stateful services on kubernetes before and I think it might be dangerous if not configured very carefully, because it's not a machine or volume you can siimply delete and deploy again, sometimes many services are relying on the same mongodb.
+But I never ran stateful services on kubernetes before and I think it might be dangerous if not configured very carefully, because it's not a machine or volume you can simply delete and deploy again, sometimes many services are relying on the same mongodb.
 And not less important, replicaset elections can be tricky, so you need to be careful to not ruin your data.

 Keeping mongodb in a isolated machine with ssd or io1 diks is safe, because you can easily set a disk for journal, one for logs and another one for data (to avoid write and read concurrency).